Oral Cancer Treatment

 - Limit your sun exposure and cover your lips and skin with sunscreen.

-- There is a link with the HPV virus and oral cancer, so some types of sexual contact can increase the risk of developing oral cancer.
+- There is a link between the HPV virus and oral cancer, so some types of sexual contact can increase the risk of developing oral cancer.

 How can Dr. Covell detect oral cancer early?